datagrok-ai/public/help/develop/how-to/access-data.md

 # Data Access

-This article will walk you through different ways of data extraction, from managing connections to data sources and running queries to reading files into dataframe objects in your application.
+This article will walk you through different ways of data extraction, from [managing connections](#connections) to data sources and running queries, to [using REST APIs](#rest-endpoints), and to [reading files](#reading-files) into dataframe objects in your application.

 ## Connections